• 0

 Gold Leaf Leather Gloves

-Distinctive and beautifully made – Gold Leaf Gloves are the serious gardeners choice.
+Distinctive and beautifully made - Gold Leaf Gloves are the serious gardeners' choice.

-Gold leaf has a number of glove options but the one type that I go to is their Tough Touch gloves.
 Why?
 Because they are amazing for pruning particularly thorny plants like Roses or Pyracantha bushes.
-Now usually with tough or heavy-duty gloves, I find them to be baggy, heavy and really awkward to lift or pick things up with.
-The Gold Leaf Tough Touch is the complete opposite.
-They fit really snugly to your hands and because of their high-quality leather construction, they will over time mould to your hands the more you use them.
+Now usually with tough or heavy-duty gloves, I find them to be baggy, heavy and awkward to lift or pick things up with.
+The Gold Leaf Tough Touch are the complete opposite.
+They fit really snugly to your hands, and because of their high-quality leather construction, they will, over time, mould to your hands the more you use them.

 Impermeable to thorns and a near-perfect fit.
-These are my go-to gardening gloves
+These are my go-to gardening gloves.

 Review of Gold Leaf Gloves